MaxMeyberg/LeadHunter-v1-/README.md

-TODO: Update readme
+This is a README that is isn't build by vibe coding, so it might be janky but should work.

-Install virtual environment (cd/backend):
+[Terminal 1]Install virtual environment (cd/backend):

     python -m venv venv
     source venv/bin/activate

-Install dependencies:
+[Terminal 2] Install dependencies (cd/frontend):

     pip install -r requirements.txt